zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-We may now substitute Equation 17.60 in place of Equation 17.11, and carry out the subsequent derivation to find the explicit form of the solution of the Helmholtz equation of the *vector* potential (in terms of *vector* spherical harmonics) that complements the solution of the Helmholtz equation of the *scalar* potential (in terms of *scalar* spherical harmonics).
+We may now substitute Equation 17.60 in place of Equation 17.11, and carry out the subsequent derivation to find the explicit form of the solution of the Helmholtz equation of the *vector* potential (in terms of guided *vector* harmonics) that complements the solution of the Helmholtz equation of the *scalar* potential (in terms of *scalar* generating functions).

 The expression of the first vector \\(\bm{L_{m,n}}\\) is given by Equation 17.17.1: